SAVED YACHTS English Language Expand Languages Menu

 – a custom designed fiberglass hardtop dodger and bimini with Isinglass panels in both the and bimini dodger that extend far enough to shield wind and spray when in the cockpit.
 Also custom made roll up windows and screens that are hidden under the roof of the bimini and which when in use, fully enclose the cockpit.

-– for tropical living: a 16,000 btu marine air conditioner for the galley, salon, and v-berth, and 8.000 btu standard window type air conditioner (cover protected) installed over the rear hatch, for cooling the master stateroom.
+– for tropical living: 8.000 btu standard window type air conditioner (cover protected) installed over the rear hatch, for cooling the master stateroom.

 – 1/2” closed cell foam insulation installed in the ceiling and the sides, down to the waterline to provide both noise and cold/heat insulation inside the boat.